 The common practice now is for men to present an engagement ring when proposing and for wedding bands to be exchanged at the wedding itself.
 The engagement and wedding rings are often available in a set of three matching rings.

 Wedding rings have gone from being a symbol of the marriage contract and corresponding financial agreements to being a symbol of the marriage itself, standing for undying love.
 These rings demonstrate to the rest of the world that a couple have made a deep commitment to each other and as such, couples put a lot of thought into choosing their rings.
 These are deeply personal pieces of jewellery which have a special significance to the couple who have pledged to make a life together.

-If you'd like your handmade wedding rings to be tailor made to your requirements, or if you'd like to enquire about helping to make them yourself, contact David today.
+If you'd like your handmade wedding rings to be tailor made to your requirements, or if you'd like to enquire about helping to make them yourself, contact Siobhan today.